 3. Ditch the bottle in a bad habit

 Allowing your child to sleep with a bottle of juice or warm milk may seem like a good solution to grumpy bedtimes.
-However, both milk and sugar are high in natural sugars that coat your baby’s teeth when he’s or she’s sleeping.
+However, both milk and sugar are high in natural sugars that coat your baby’s teeth when they’re sleeping.
 These sugars create a perfect breeding ground for bacteria that cause decay and cavities.
-To preserve your child’s dental health, put him or her to sleep with a bottle of water instead.
-Besides, make sure your child brushes his or her teeth before going to sleep.
+To preserve your child’s dental health, put them to sleep with a bottle of water instead.
+Besides, make sure your child brushes their teeth before going to sleep.

 4. Offer healthy snacks